In this post with an example I’ll try to explain the Importance of Credit Ratings in Equity Research.

 (4) Most important: Be patient, it may take weeks, months or even years for market to stabilize and recover.

-(5) Though I’m not recommending this; I’m Just emphasising on the opportunity: These may be considered the times when someone need not know much of fundamental analysis or company valuation, and still make money by investing in popular, old, large cap companies, by following the above mentioned strategy and staying invested longer.
+(5) Though I’m not recommending this; I’m Just emphasizing on the opportunity: These may be considered the times when someone need not know much of fundamental analysis or company valuation, and still make money by investing in popular, old, large cap companies, by following the above mentioned strategy and staying invested longer.

 In this post I’ll explain how to subscribe to an IPO without a broker.
 This is one of the less known aspects of equity investments.